For the Future (The Owl House): Plot

 Continuing from the events of "King's Tide" in the Boiling Isles, after successfully forcing Luz Noceda and her friends into the Human Realm, King Clawthorne tries to explain to The Collector the rules of "Owl House".
 Lilith Clawthorne and Hooty try to save King but are turned into puppets by The Collector along with most residents of the Boiling Isles.

 Months later, continuing from the events of "Thanks to Them", Luz, her girlfriend, Amity Blight, their friends Willow, Gus, Hunter, and Luz's mother, Camila, arrive in the Boiling Isles.
 Luz and the group stop at the Owl House, which has been abandoned.
 Camila seeks advice from Gus and Willow about how to help Luz and talks to Willow about bottling up her emotions, which Willow denies doing.
 Meanwhile, Emperor Belos struggles to keep his shape as he tries to find a way to regain power.

 The group follows a shooting star carrying The Collector and King to the now-abandoned Bonesborough, which The Collector has turned into a large playground to play with his puppets.
 After a round of playing, The Collector and King fly off to the Archive House to get Eda, the only citizen The Collector keeps that has not turned into a puppet.
+King learns of The Collector's race, the Archivists, whom travel the cosmos forcibly perceiving life while destroying those who resist.
 Afterwards, Luz's group spot a group of students from Hexside Academy and join the surviving students led by Boscha, who refuses to help Luz rescue the citizens from the Archive House.
 Mattholomule and Luz's group search Luz' memories to find a teleportation spell that Phillip used to get into the skull of the Titan, hoping to reach the Archive House.
 Willow unsuccessfully tries to comfort Hunter and leaves the room distraught.
 Gus and Hunter follow her, and they are ambushed by Boscha and Kikimora, who, with her Abomatron, had been posing as refugees and became Boscha's advisor.